-The escrow company makes sure that all terms and conditions of the seller's and buyer's negotiated agreement are completed prior to the sale being finished.
-This includes receiving funds and certificates, finishing required forms, and obtaining the release documents for any loans or liens that were paid off with the transaction, assuring you have a clean title to your place before the purchase price is fully paid.
+The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's contract are met prior to the sale being finalized.
+This includes securing payments and documents, finishing required forms, and seeking out the release documents for any loans or liens that have been paid with the transaction, assuring you have a clean title to your property before the agreed upon price is fully paid.

 - Terms of sale and any seller-assisted financing